ranjodh-kaur/PPS_2022/Atisha-sharma/2221026/Program5.md

-## Program 5: Write a program to use for loop
+## Program 5: Write a program of table of 3 by usimg for loop

 #include <stdio.h>